zenglenn42/opengl-tutorial-tbb/README.md

 	* how to abstract opengl programming with c++ classes
 	* use of SDL2 for portable windowing and user-interfaces that wrapper our opengl renderings

-# Build dependencies from sourc
+# Build dependencies from source

 I've included some Xcode project files in my repo, but they assume the following dependencies have been installed under